j-jalving/statamic-autograph/README.md

 ![alt text](https://github.com/j-jalving/statamic-autograph/blob/main/product.png?raw=true)

 > Statamic Autograph is a Statamic addon that makes it easy to create HTML signatures
 > for every member of your team.
-Create unique templates, then use Autograph to generate
+Create your own unique templates, then use Autograph
-> personalized HTML code that is ready to be used in their favourite e-mail client.
+> to generate personalized HTML code that is ready to be used in their favourite e-mail
+> client.

 ## Features

 With this addon, you can:

+- Create e-mail signature templates in Antlers or Blade.
-- Generate HTML code to set up an e-mail signature in your favorite e-mail client.
+- Generate HTML code that is ready to use in your teams favorite e-mail client.
 - Preview what the e-mail signature will look like for each team member.
-- Get user data from control panel accounts or any collection.
+- Get user data from control panel accounts or any other collection.
 - Fully customizable design with support for multiple template files.
-- Support for Antlers and Blade template files.

 ## How to Install